 In creating Dark Chocolate Ganache, put the chocolate in a heat-proof bowl.
 Then, in a saucepan, bring the cream to a boil and pour the hot cream over the chocolate.
 Let stand for a minute and then stir until combined.
 Let cool until firm enough to pipe.
 This is best served during events like New year.

 Vanilla Swiss Meringue Buttercream for Macarons

 - 110 gr (1/2 cup) softened butter (cut into pieces)

 - 1 tsp vanilla extract or seeds from 1/2 vanilla bean

-Whisk together egg whites and sugar in a heat-proof bowl.
-Put the bowl in a double-boiler with simmering water.
+In creating Vanilla Swiss Meringue Buttercream, whisk together egg whites and sugar in a heat-proof bowl.
+Put the bowl in a double boiler with simmering water.
 Keep whisking until the mixture reaches 65 degrees C (150 degrees F).
 Remove from heat.
 Start whipping the mixture with a hand mixer or in a stand mixer until it is white and fluffy, like meringue.

 Whip until cool; this can take up to 10 minutes.
 Add the butter slowly, piece by piece, and keep whipping for another 3 minutes.
 If the mixture looks soupy and grainy, don’t give up!
 Just keep whipping, and it’ll come together.
 Add the vanilla or any other type of flavoring and whip until fully combined.

 - 2/4 cup of caster sugar (530ml / 430gr)

 - 1 cup of egg whites (about 6 egg whites

 - 1/2 pound of soft unsalted butter (680gr)